can you direct depression?

 The Virgin Suicides

-You could blame Jeffrey Eugenides for never explaining it, or Sofia Coppola for following suit, or Kirsten Dunst for all that blonde hair, but someone involved in The Virgin Suicides wrapped up suicide and what it takes to get there in much too pretty paper.
+You could blame Jeffrey Eugenides for never explaining it, Sofia Coppola for following suit, or Kirsten Dunst for all that blonde hair, but someone involved in The Virgin Suicides wrapped up suicide and what it takes to get there in much too pretty paper.
 The first scene of the film features 13-year-old Cecilia Lisbon, "the first to go", a pretty girl in a pink blood bath staring serenely into… the camera.
-It's a gorgeous book and beautifully realised film, but the mystery, glamour and desire that shrouds the Lisbon sisters and every move they make, seen through the horny gaze of the neighbourhood boys, is a tad romantic.
+It's a gorgeous book and beautifully realized film, but the mystery, glamour and desire that shrouds the Lisbon sisters and every move they make, seen through the horny gaze of the neighborhood boys, is a tad romantic.

 The Oscar-winning Silver Linings Playbook is by all accounts authentic, in particular the scene where Pat (Bradley Cooper) searches for his wedding video in the attic, the scene where he hears his trigger song in the street with Jennifer Lawrence, and the scenes in consultation with his psychiatrist.
-The film and the acting accurately illustrate the way that people effected by mental health and who suffer from bi-polar disorder in particular, can go from being absolutely charming, funny and happy to extremely distressed in a matter of seconds.
+The film and the acting accurately illustrate the way that people affected by mental health and who suffer from bi-polar disorder in particular, can go from being absolutely charming, funny and happy to extremely distressed in a matter of seconds.
 But what happens?
 Aside from being funny and dark in Oscar-worthy measure, it's just another happy ending: everyone's fine, they find love in a hopeless place and do really well in the dance competition.
 It's optimistic to the point of unrealistic.

 The fairest portrayal I've seen is The Hours, where Nicole Kidman and Julianne Moore deliver heartbreakingly accurate scenes of depression and suicidal feelings.
 Not even the dramatic Phillip Glass soundtrack over-arts it.